-Used along with ginkgo and gotu kola, other herbs useful for improving vascular functions and blood circulation, the wild red leaves can be tinctured in an alcohol solution for use as a homemade remedy.
+Used along with ginkgo and gotu kola, other herbs useful for improving vascular functions and blood circulation, the wild red leaves can also be tinctured in an alcohol solution for use as a homemade remedy.

-Resveratrol is an antioxidant and one of the popular health enhancing components often attributed to red or purple grapes and especially their skins, however grape leaves also contain varying degrees of resveratrol content.
+Resveratrol is an antioxidant and one of the popular health enhancing components often attributed to red or purple grapes and especially their skins, however green wild grape leaves also contain varying degrees of resveratrol content.